kritisingh24/Spam-Filter/README.md

 -> A list of 450 SMS ham messages collected from Caroline Tag's PhD Thesis available at [Web Link].

--> Finally, we have incorporated the SMS Spam Corpus v.0.1 Big.
+-> Finally, have incorporated the SMS Spam Corpus v.0.1 Big.
 It has 1,002 SMS ham messages and 322 spam messages and it is public available at: [Web Link].